firefox-devtools/demos/README.md

 Contributions are more than welcome!
 There are many features and bugs fixed in [DevTools](https://wiki.mozilla.org/DevTools) every week and we would totally *love* your help talking about them.

+We are creating issues when things are ready to be demoed [here](https://github.com/mozdevs/devtools-demos/issues) too--have a look and see if there's anything you would like to demo!

 ### Choosing a feature to talk about

 We want to talk about: